-13.8.1 The equipment of fuel system shall be capable of supplying fuel oil duly prepared and cleaned to the extent required for the given engine (refer to IACS Recommendation No. 151 (July 2017) posted in the Supplement to the RS rules and guidelines.
-IACS Procedural Requirements, Unified Interpretations and Recommendations).
+13.8.1 The equipment of fuel system shall be capable of supplying fuel oil duly prepared and cleaned to the extent required for the given engine (refer to IACS Recommendation No. 151 (July 2017) posted in the Supplement to Rules and Guidelines of Russian Maritime Register of Shipping "IACS Procedural Requirements, Unified Requirements, Unified Interpretations and Recommendations").